How to Utilise Social Media: A Guide for Actors and Creatives

 Casting Calls

 At the top of this article, I mentioned a few big casting directors who’ve recently put castings out on social media.
-Only this week I’ve seen several casting calls for Netflix films on Twitter.
+Only this week I’ve seen several casting calls for Netflix films on Instagram.
 If you see something you like, research the casting director and follow their social media account.
-It’s perfectly possible to land yourself a big casting by responding to a post.
-Having said that, there are also lots of not-so-good jobs and opportunities.
+There are also many semi-professional or non-professional opportunities.
 Make sure you find out the details for any opportunity you apply for and research the person who made the post to make sure they are a genuine, reputable employer.
 There are lots of dodgy casting calls out there that evade the moderation of Equity and Spotlight.

 The Laid-Back Approach